Continuous assessment course (PI)

 Information on Continuous Assessment Courses for Proctors

 Please make sure to familiarize yourself with current regulations on courses with continuous assessment of student performance.
-For detailed information, please see the relevant guidelines issued by the Vice-Rector for Academic Programs and Student Affairs and the WU Examination Regulations.
+For detailed information, please see the relevant Legal documents & internal guidelines.